BlissRoms/Documentation/guides/build-guide.md

 cd out/target/product/sunfish/
 ```

-In here, you’ll find a `.zip` that goes along the lines of `Bliss-v14.4-sunfish-UNOFFICIAL-vanilla-20210615.zip`.
-Install TWRP, flash the build to your device, and enjoy!
+In here, you’ll find a `.zip` file that goes along the format of `Bliss-vxx.xx-sunfish-UNOFFICIAL-vanilla-202xxxxx.zip`.
+Install custom recovery of your choice, then flash the build to your device.
+Bliss 14.xx versions indicate that you have succesfully built BlissROMs for your device based on Android 11.
+Bliss 15.xx versions indicate that you have succesfully built BlissROMs for your device based on Android 12/12.1.

+There you go, you have succesfully built BlissROMs.
+Happy Flashing and Enjoy!